-Between 2014 and 2018, around 40 per cent of GA hours flown were conducted within aerial work, with instructional flying accounting for a further 30 per cent.
+Between 2014 and 2019, around 40 per cent of GA hours flown were conducted within aerial work, with instructional flying accounting for a further 30 per cent.
 Sport and pleasure flying made up around 14 per cent.

-The rate of GA accidents decreased over the five years 2014-2018.
+The rate of GA accidents decreased over the six years 2014-2019.
 The main contributors to this decline were sport and pleasure flying, and own business travel.
-Additionally, there was also a decrease in the rate of fatal accidents for aircraft conducting sport and pleasure flying.